nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

 For example, if individual LLMs are correct 80% of the time, the triangulation approach yields the correct answer with approximately 96% probability—a substantial improvement in reliability.

+This isn't just theory—it's showing you why this methodology actually works.
+When you have three independent sources, even if each one is sometimes wrong, the majority is usually right.

 ### Triangulation Prompt Templates

-To facilitate consistent triangulation, we recommend using standardized prompt templates when consulting LLMs:
+To facilitate consistent triangulation, I recommend using standardized prompt templates when consulting LLMs.
+These templates force you to ask precise questions and request the information you need to verify the answer:

 **Basic Triangulation Prompt**:
 ```